nyuutsu/dotfiles/readme.md

 If anyone benefits from something in here then I am thrilled.

-I recommend not running any scripts sunless you are are me.
+I recommend not running any scripts unless you are are me.

 They'll probably work!
 But you probably do not want to overwrite your gitconfig with mine, you know?